SamaFitz/samafitz/README.md

 ---

-## 📊 Tableau Dashboard Portfolio
-# 👇🏻 Click any thumbnail below to view the live Tableau Public version.
+## 📊 Tableau Dashboard Portfolio |  Click any thumbnail below to view on Tableau Public.

 <p align="center">